 It is great to have siblings, but it takes some time to develop that relationship.
-In the beginning, it is not as much about love, understanding and support, as it is about jealousy and attention.
-Director Mamoru Hosoda didn’t understand this equation between siblings until he saw his 4-year-old son getting angry about his newborn sister taking up all the attention of his parents.
+Initially, it is not as much about love, understanding, and support as it is about jealousy and attention.
+Director Mamoru Hosoda didn’t understand this equation between siblings until he saw his 4-year-old son getting angry about his newborn sister taking up all his parents’ attention.
 He explored this emotion in ‘Mirai’ through a complex setting of time travel and family history.
-The Academy Award nominated film is the story about growing up and taking comfort in the roots of your family.
+The Academy Award-nominated film is a story about growing up and taking comfort in the roots of your family.
 If you want to see more films like Mirai, here are the ones you should go for.
-You can watch many of these movies like Mirai on Netflix, Hulu, or Amazon Prime.

 6. Children Who Chase Lost Voices (2011)

-Of all the angles of ‘Mirai’, if its adventurous spirit is what reeled you in, then Makoto Shinkai’s ‘Children Who Chase Lost Voices’ is the one you must watch.
+Of all the angles of ‘Mirai,’ if its adventurous spirit is what reeled you in, then Makoto Shinkai’s ‘Children Who Chase Lost Voices’ is the one you must watch.
 The film follows the story of a girl named Asuna who discovers a completely different world and gets embroiled in an adventurous but dangerous series of events.
 The story delves deep in fantasy and creates a completely new world for the viewers.
-However, with all the secrets and battles and mysterious monsters, it stays in touch with the emotional character of the story.
+However, with all the secrets, battles, and mysterious monsters, the story stays in touch with the emotional character.

 5. When Marnie Was There (2014)